ax-sh/postgres-rest-api/README.md

 3. Remove unused containers with `docker-compose down --remove-orphans`.
 4. (Optional) Tail logs using `docker-compose logs -f`.
 5. Confirm the status of containers with `docker-compose ps`.

-This flow ensures a smooth and efficient update process.